 The content is usually sent online on social media platforms or over text message on any device that allows you to share media and messages.
 These include smartphones, tablets and laptops.

 Sexting and the law

 It is against the law for anyone under the age of 18 to take, share or possess a ‘nude’ of anyone under the age of 18 – even if it’s a selfie.

-The Protection of Children Act 1978 that states that it is an immediate offence to obtain, possess or share indecent images of anyone under the age of 18 even if the images were received with the consent of the young person involved.
+The Protection of Children Act 1978 states that it is an immediate offence to obtain, possess or share indecent images of anyone under the age of 18 even if the images were received with the consent of the young person involved.
 Indecent images don’t necessarily just mean “nudes”.
-Any image that is deemed sexually explicit counts as a indecent image.
+Any image that is deemed sexually explicit counts as an indecent image.

 “Indecent” means, for example: